realdanielbyrne/BlockChainIntro/README.rmd

 10. Bob finally sees $50 in his charity donation wallet.
 11. The winning miner who created the accepted block is awarded with transaction fee and/or a new coin.

-## BLOCKCHAIN TYPES

-*Need writeup on the types of blockchain.*

 ## BLOCKCHAIN APPLICATIONS

-In the year 2017, Blockchain became the second most popular search word on Gartner's website, and Distributed Ledger Technology (DLT) will continue to gain utmost significance across many industries.
-Blockchain will help address several modern-day security concerns, including issues with contracts, identity, and fraud management.
-Blockchain-based lists will allow online retailers and financial organizations to conveniently vet their customers and fight against fraudulent activities.
-The following are top 20 real-world blockchain applications across the industry according to CoinSwitch desk.
+In 2018, the question ["What is Bitcoin"][30], was the most searched question on Google.
+Blockchain's search popularity has declined slightly over the past few years, but interest still appears to remain high.
+The following example blockchain applications across the industry according to [CoinSwitch Desk][31].

 ### Cybersecurity